daisukemaki1003/dart-package-demo/README.md

-# dart-package-test
+# dart-package-demo
-A test repository for distributing dart packages
+A demo repository for distributing dart packages